 - Get in the shower as soon as you arrive at camp, or you’ll have to wait in a big line!

 - If you plan to move on to Tayrona National Park, or elsewhere, ask your tour company to bring your backpack from the tour office with the next group of trekkers.
 Because groups are going out every day, the jeeps will bring your backpack from Santa Marta to El Mamey for you to grab when you’re finished your trek.
 We did this and our driver even dropped off at the door to our accommodations in Tayrona National Park!

-Check out our Videos to get a feel for what to expect on the Lost City Trek!
+Check out our Videos to get a feel for what to expect on the Ciudad Perdida Trek!

 Like This Article?
 Pin it!